This article appears in the October 2021 issue of the

 The use and development of AI is growing at a rapid pace in almost every industry and medical specialty, and its use within GI is no different.
 In April 2021, the Food and Drug Administration (FDA) approved the marketing of the first AI device to aid in the detection of colon cancer in real time.
 Known as GI Genius, the device includes hardware and software that use AI algorithms to identify regions of interest that may need further assessment.
 The approach has resulted in a 13% increase in the number of lab-identified adenomas or carcinomas, which signifies a huge advancement for GI.

 In March 2021, software companies Iterative Scopes and Provation partnered to link documentation software with existing data and insights.
-Becker’s Healthcare says the partnership will provide AI solutions for healthcare providers and researchers, and initially focus on patients with irritable bowel disease (IBD).
+Becker’s Healthcare says the partnership will provide AI solutions for healthcare providers and researchers.
+It will initially focus on patients with irritable bowel disease (IBD).
 If all goes as planned, the AI solution will increase efficiency and accuracy within GI and improve patient outcomes.

 AI faces many barriers to adoption, such as fear of AI, choosing the right algorithms, and finding personnel knowledgeable in the use of AI.
 One of the most prominent barriers for AI’s entrance into the world of GI, however, is that the sluggish regulatory process is often greatly outpaced by the blistering speed of technology development.
-Fortunately, the FDA is making efforts to speed up the regulation process in order to keep up with the rapid pace of AI technologies.
+Fortunately, the FDA is speeding up the regulation process to keep up with the growth of AI.

 What does all of this mean for GI physicians and patients?

-The increase in availability of AI within the GI sector will have a monumental impact on both patients’ lives and physicians’ ability to improve their patients’ lives.
+The increase in availability of AI within the GI sector will have a monumental impact.
+This will be both patients’ lives and physicians’ ability to improve their patients’ lives.
 AI can help compensate for physician errors due to inexperience, fatigue, stress, or lack of attention.
 It can also help improve the accuracy of test results, diagnoses, and treatment outcomes for patients.

 While physicians should not become too heavily reliant on AI, the current technology has the ability to match and sometimes surpass human skill level when it comes to the detection and diagnosis of certain diseases.
 Studies suggest that AI will likely exceed human skills as the technology continues to develop.

-AI can also help reduce the cost of GI healthcare by increasing the number of procedures and tests performed each day.
+AI can also help reduce the cost of GI healthcare.
+This is because it will increase the number of procedures and tests performed each day.
 For example, the average colonoscopy in the U.S. can cost upwards of $5,500, according to Health IT Outcomes.
 AI can speed up the process of colonoscopies, thereby reducing patient costs and making GI healthcare more affordable overall.

 While AI is making an impact on the GI industry right now, it has the potential to augment and improve patient care in big ways.
 Understanding the technology and what it can offer is vital to providing the highest level of care for your patients now and in the future.